Changes to how automation rules are counted in Jira Cloud

 In Confluence, that might be a product-based event like “when a new page is published”, or it might be a time-based event like “when it’s Tuesday at 10am”.

 If you're in Space automation, the rule runs each time the triggering event happens in the space you’re in.
-If you're in Global automation, it will execute each time the triggering event happens in any space in your Confluence site — or the spaces you specify.
+If you're in Global automation, it will execute each time the triggering event happens in any space in your Confluence instance — or the spaces you specify.

 Confluence triggers